interstellarmarketing/CineMatchMobile/docs/ARCHITECTURE.md

 *   `userSlice`: Manages user authentication state, including user profile information.
 *   `moviesSlice`: Caches movie data fetched from the TMDB API, such as trending, popular, and upcoming movies.
+*   `tvShowsSlice`: Caches TV show data fetched from the TMDB API.
 *   `preferencesSlice`: Manages user-specific data like favorites and watchlists.
 This slice is architected for high performance and offline-first functionality.

 **State Synchronization with Firestore:**